This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Local Ambassadors with an outstanding outreach capacity in the organic farming community lead over 65 trials across Europe, organising local dissemination events, and generating novel data for the environmental and economic impact assessments.
 "SCALE-it" supports companies to establish roadmaps for upscaling alternatives, registration and IP protection.
 Also, farmers’ and consumers’ acceptance of alternatives is analysed.
 "SCALE-it" is well-placed to moderate the development of implementable rules on the use of inputs in organic farming and provide support to policy development via national and international multi-actor activities.
 Targeted dissemination materials and training packages will be developed.

-"SCALE-it" results will reduce the use of contentious inputs and increase the use of their alternatives in organic (and non-organic) production by increasing the availability and knowledge on best use of alternatives, creating decision-making and advisory tools and showcasing the alternatives.
+Results of "SCALE-it" will allow to reduce the use of controversial inputs and increase the use of their alternatives in organic (and non-organic) production.
+This will be achieved by increasing the availability of information on the best use of alternatives, showcasing them, and creating decision-making and advisory tools.
 It supports the transition to sustainable farming systems in line with the Farm-to-Fork (F2F) strategy, promoting fair, healthy and environmentally-friendly food systems.

 Financing/ Donor